bitfragment/pscstudies/index.md

 ## Session 8: Software studies, IV

 - Begin: Benjamin H. Bratton, *The Stack: On Software and Sovereignty*, Introduction; sections 1–33, 51–77
+- If necessary, we can also extend discussion of Federica Frabetti, *Software Theory* into this session

 ## Session 9: Software studies, V